How to Eat Natto (Nattō – 納豆)

 There are so many different ways to eat natto that to list them all would require me to start a blog just for that.
 Especially nowadays since you can find anything from natto ice cream, candy, pasta, even pizza!
 So I’ve decided to only list the most popular ways to eat natto along with one of my favorite natto recipes.

-This is our favorite way to eat natto when we have it for lunch or dinner.
-It’s filling and oh so tasty!
+This is my favorite way to eat natto when I have it for lunch or dinner.
+It’s filling and super tasty.

 Natto on Toast